Test fired successfully, BrahMos dazzles at the Andaman and Nicobar archipelago

 New Delhi, Nov 24: India on Tuesday kicked off firings of the BrahMos supersonic cruise missile.

-The first live missile test of the 290 kilometre range BrahMos was conducted by the Indian Army in the Andaman and Nicobar archipelago at around 10 am today.
+The first live missile test of the 290-kilometre range BrahMos was conducted by the Indian Army in the Andaman and Nicobar archipelago at around 10 am today.

 "The supersonic cruise missile was test fired at 10 AM today and it successfully hit its target.
 The test was conducted by the Indian Army which has many regiments of the DRDO-developed Missile system.
 The strike range of BrahMos missile has now been enhanced to over 400 km," reports said.